Autumn in the Garden

 2. Assignment of full plots will not be made while there are still applicants on the Waiting List.

 3. Members can qualify for a full plot by contributing additional volunteer hours in an official capacity for three consistent seasons.
-This includes chairing or serving on a committee, taking ownership of a vital garden task or administrative project, or other activities as agreed upon by the Garden Coordinator Team.
+This includes chairing or serving on a committee, taking ownership of a vital garden task or administrative project, or other activities as agreed upon by the Garden Leadership Team.

 4. Requests for a change of plot location need to be made to the Plot Committee.
 Email your request to PiermontCommunityGarden@gmail.com by January 1 of the gardening year.
 Requests will be considered in the order in which they were made and based on availability of vacated plots.
 These requests will be fulfilled before those on the Waiting List are assigned plots.

 5. Abandoned plots will revert back to the community and be reassigned.
 The holders of those plots will no longer remain members of the Garden but may reapply for membership by getting on the Waiting List for a future season.
-A plot is deemed abandoned if the member hasn't responded and acted by the deadline when contacted by the Garden Coordinator Team.
+A plot is deemed abandoned if the member hasn't responded and acted by the deadline when contacted by the Garden Leadership[ Team.
 Situations generating such contact are: a) Failure to meet the April 15 weeding deadline and/or May 31 cleaning, weeding & planting deadline b) The seeding up of weeds in the plot c) The rotting of harvest in the plot.

 6. June 15 is the deadline for plot assignments.
 Anyone signing up after this deadline will go on the Waiting List for next year's season.
 Any plot vacated after this date will be used that season for the PAR program.